Step 1: Backup your entire website

 Cyber-criminals and hackers are constantly scanning the web for websites with security vulnerabilities.
 Popular CMS software such as WordPress is scrutinised for any security weaknesses that can be exploited.
 If any security holes are exposed the WordPress team responds quickly with a security update.
 But you must update your website software to the latest version of WordPress to make sure you have all the security updates.
 If you are running an old version of WordPress, it may have known security holes which leaves your website vulnerable to attack.
 So make sure you regularly update to the latest version of WordPress (or whatever CMS software you are running).
 Beware that updating the software can have it’s risks – the upgrade could fail leaving your website inaccessible or there could be incompatibility issues, so it is important to backup your site prior to upgrading.
 WordPress plugins should also be kept up to date for the same reason.
 You can read the release notes for WordPress and plugins to determine if the latest release includes any security updates.

 A weak administration password could be the biggest security hole in your website.
 It is best to use passwords of at least 10 characters.
 They should contain a combination of upper case, lower case, numbers and symbols.
-It is safer not to use the same password for multiple different purposes.
+It is safer not to use the same password for multiple different purposes (read about risks of reusing passwords).
 It is also recommended to change your passwords from time to time.
 That can mean a lot of passwords to remember so a secure password storage utility such as KeePass (Win), KeePassX (Mac, Linux) or Password Safe (Win) comes in handy for keeping track of all those passwords in a secure manner.

 Certain measures can be taken to add an extra layer of protection from hackers scanning your website beyond what is provided by the out-of-the-box content management system. e.g. Certain information that does not need to be displayed but could be of help to hackers can be hidden.
 For WordPress websites there are security add-ons that assist you with making your website more secure.
 One that we use and recommend is Better WordPress Security.